dmabery/dltn.io/content/about.md

 I graduated from Southeastern University in 2021 with a bachelors in Digital Media and Design.

+In 2020, I edited and produced the video version of Morning Brew's *Business Casual* podcast.

 From 2017-2019, I participated in a leadership college and internship program at Bayside Church.
 When I graduated the program, I was hired as the Communicators Director for one of the campuses and then became the Global Social Media Manager.

 # About the blog